 One thing it can help with in a more permanent way, though, is reshaping your belly after pregnancy.
 If your waist shape isn’t so much a genetic fat distribution issue and is instead because your abs got all stretched out during pregnancy, a corset or shaper can actually help a lot (together with lots of core exercises) toward getting them to stay put back where they were.

 Waist cinchers do also help you lose weight, but for slightly different reasons than they change your shape.
 They do it two ways: first, because they’re made from non-breathable materials like latex, they’ll increase your abdominal temperature and make you perspire more.
 Losing water weight can make it look like you’re getting really dramatic results really fast, and when you see people online talking about losing two pounds in a day with waist training, that’s probably what’s going on.
 That weight will come right back as soon as you hydrate, though–even with waist training, you’ll have to be a little more patient.
 The way waist cinchers help you lose weight permanently, though, is just by restricting your stomach.
 When your stomach is pinched tight in a cincher, you can’t comfortably eat large meals.
 That by itself can be a huge weight loss aid.
+Also read more about best waist trimmer belts.

 What’s the best way to do waist training?